Pet, Inc.: ICI

 Within a year of the acquisition, ICI split the businesses of Pet and Hussmann into separate subsidiaries with Hussmann keeping commercial refrigeration, environmental control, and store equipment product lines and Pet holding the food lines.
-Pet's Musselman division was sold off in 1981 to MFP Enterprises of Vincentown, New Jersey for US$35 million and was subsequently bought by Knouse Foods in 1984.
+Pet's sold its Musselman division in 1981 to MFP Enterprises of Vincentown, New Jersey for US$35 million and was subsequently bought by Knouse Foods in 1984.
 In 1982, ICI bought specialty foods producer William Underwood Company for US$150 million merging it into Pet.
 This brought with it Underwood canned meats, B&M beans, and Ac'cent flavor enhancer.
 Pet also bought printing company McGrew Color Graphics which it added to its existing St. Louis Lithographing subsidiary.
 In 1983, Pet left the retail liquor business selling its 52-store 9-0-5 Liquor Stores chain to David C. Kay and a group of investors and the last 24 of its Vendome Liquor Markets stores to Rider Stores of Woodland Hills, California in November.
-It also sold off its Laura Scudder's business in December of 1983.
+It also sold off its Laura Scudder's business in December 1983.

 The head of Pet's grocery group, Ray Morris, took the role of Pet's president in 1984 and Shenk became ICI's president and COO in 1985 but continued to serve as Pet's chairman.
 Also in 1985, the PET Dairy division was sold to the Challer Foods subsidiary of Finevest Dairy Holdings.
 This did not include the canned milk products.